Geography of Mexico: Environmental conditions

 Beginning in the mid-1980s, the government enacted numerous antipollution policies in Mexico City with varied degrees of success.
 Measures such as vehicle emissions inspections, the introduction of unleaded gasoline, and the installation of catalytic converters on new vehicles helped reduce pollution generated by trucks and buses.
 In contrast, one of the government's most prominent actions, the No Driving Day program, may have inadvertently contributed to higher pollution levels.

 Under the program, metropolitan area residents were prohibited from driving their vehicles one day each work week based on the last number of their license plate.
-However, those with the resources to do so purchased additional automobiles to use on the day their principal vehicle was prohibited from driving, thus adding to the region's vehicle stock.
+Those with the resources to do so purchased additional automobiles to use on the day their principal vehicle was prohibited from driving, adding to the region's vehicle stock.
 Thermal inversions reached such dangerous levels at various times in the mid-1990s that the government declared pollution emergencies, necessitating sharp temporary cutbacks in vehicle use and industrial production.

 Mexico had a 2018 Forest Landscape Integrity Index mean score of 6.82/10, ranking it 63rd globally out of 172 countries.